dspeyer/dspeyer.github.io/combat/index.md

 For electricity, metal armor protects completely and non-metal armor protects as against bludgeoning.

 Armor does not protect against sonic damage.
+Nor does it protect against corrosive gasses or fogs unless the Air Sealed special feature is included.

+Armor completely negates corrosive splash damage

 Impacts with things larger than oneself (including the ground and explosive shockwaves) are bludgeoning but armor counts for half against them.